CSKrishna/expr/README.md

  * Number of features for high cardinality categorical features
  * Mean and Standard Deviation for numerical features

-We generate this statistics using BQ.
+We generate these statistics using BQ.
 An illustrative query to compute the cardinality of a feature is shown below:

 ```
 %%time